People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 - 5. Costs

-- 6. Notice to victims
+- 6. Notice to Victims

-- 7. Odds of success
+- 7. Odds of Success

-- 8. Commutation versus pardons
+- 8. Commutation vs. Pardons

 A commutation in Nevada is when the State Board of Pardons Commissioners (“Board”) reduces a defendant’s criminal sentence.1 Examples are the Board reducing a defendant’s death sentence down to life without the possibility of parole, or the Board reducing a 20-year sentence down to a 15-year sentence.